urjaacharya/redgood/README.md

 ## Adding contents

 The contents of your site should be in `content` folder in the root directory.
-The folders is the `content` folder represent dfferent sections.
+The folders in the `content` folder represent dfferent sections.
 The `archive` and `pinnedPosts` are special sections for displaying all posts and pinned posts, respectively.

 Additional content directories for more content sections can be added as required.
 When adding new folders, also create a new  `_index.md` file inside each folder and add `title` and `weight` relevant for that section.
 Refer to [`_index.md`](https://github.com/urjaacharya/redgood/blob/master/exampleSite/content/post/_index.md) for an example.

+### Pinned posts

+The theme allows for pinning posts.
+All pinned posts will be shown in a dedicated section (`/pinnedposts/`) and the most recent one will also be displayed at the top in the home page.
+For pinning posts, add `pinned = true` (or `pinned: true`) in the front matter of the markdown file for the post.
+Here is an  [`example of pinned content`](https://github.com/urjaacharya/redgood/blob/master/exampleSite/content/post/markdown-syntax.md) for more information.

 ## Contributing